hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/README.md

 ## 🧠 Why Cloud API Integration ?

-Integrates with your AWS Cloud API environment to have the visibiltiy for configuration compliance, Cloud identity & and threat detection across your cloud environment.
+Integrates with your AWS Cloud API environment to have the visibiltiy for Configuration Compliance, Cloud Identity risk managemen & and Threat Detection across your cloud environment.

 ---
 ---